luapower/website/www/md/faq.md

 ## Can I use it in commercial apps?

 Yes.
 Almost all packages have a non-viral, open-source license, and many are in public domain.
-If in doubt, check the package table on the homepage.
+If in doubt, check the package table on the homepage (click on the license column to sort by license).

+Luapower itself is in Public Domain.

 ## Can I use it with plain Lua?

-Partially.
-All Lua and Lua/C modules should work with Lua 5.1 just fine, and some of them might even work with Lua 5.2 out-of-the-box.
+Partially, yes.
+All Lua modules should work with Lua 5.1 just fine, and some of them might even work with Lua 5.2 out-of-the-box.
+Lua/C modules should work with Lua 5.1 (on Windows, the Lua dll must be (re)named `lua51.dll`).

 You can also compile stock Lua, bundle it as a luapower package and use that as your runtime instead of luajit.

+## What about luaffi?

+Some Lua+ffi modules _might_ work with luaffi but you are on your own on that one.

 ## How do I make new packages?